codderzcom/cardz/README.md

 Once the bonus is received the card lifecycle is completed, and it should be treated as irrelevant.

 Requirements can wary for each café and a bonus plan.
-The system should mostly keep records of what is or should be done rather than control or limit café owners and managers.
+The system should mostly keep records of what is or should be done rather than try to control or limit the café owners and managers.

 Each owner can establish an unlimited* number of workspaces where they can create an unlimited* number of bonus plans.
 A plan is basically a description of requirements (which number, you've guessed it, is unlimited*) and a bonus in free form.